BraadMartin/genesis-rest-api-integration/readme.txt

 		$post_types = array( 'movie' );

 		return $post_types;
 	}

+**NOTE:** In v2 of the REST API, custom post types need to have the extra properties `show_in_rest`, `rest_base`, and `rest_controller_class` set on their post type objects in order for the API to start serving data for them.
+I've included a filter in this plugin for adding these properties so that you can declare REST API support for CPTs and add the extra Genesis data in one step, but the filter is off by default and won't override properties that are already set (because if core doesn't assume you want all your CPTs publicly accessible by default, I don't think I should either).
+To turn this functionality on, use the included filter like this:

+	add_filter( 'genesis_rest_api_register_cpt_api_support', '__return_true' );

+If you do this, you're CPTs will be available at routes that match the official name of the post type found on the post type object, so if your post type is 'movie' and you have a movie with an id of 8, the movie will be accessible at /wp-json/v2/movie/8.
+It's probably a better idea to match the core convention of /posts/ and /pages/, so if you want to make the route available at /movies/ instead of /movie/ you just need to specifically set the `rest_base` property like so:

+	add_action( 'rest_api_init', 'mytheme_change_cpt_routes', -1 );
+	function mytheme_change_cpt_routes() {

+		global $wp_post_types;

+		$wp_post_types['movie']->rest_base = 'movies';
+	}

 Here's the full list of all the Genesis hooks that are currently supported: